charvolant/de-calixtinus/doc/CAMINO.md

 * The `services` lists the services available to guests.
 See [above](#types-services-etc).
   These can overlap with public services.
 * `sleeping` lists the types of sleeping arrangements available.
 See [above](#types-services-etc)
+* `multi-day` If true, allows multi-day stays.
+  By default, accomodation allows multi-day stays, except for pilgrim albergues, where you are expected to move on the next day.

 #### Generic Accommodation